Neville's algorithm: Alternate notation easier for computer implementation

+As this depends on the successive computed values of p also for each d, it may be computed within the same loop.
+If linear arrays for p and p′ are used for efficiency, the p′ values should be computed before the p values are overwritten.

 Application to numerical differentiation

 Lyness and Moler showed in 1966 that using undetermined coefficients for the polynomials in Neville's algorithm, one can compute the Maclaurin expansion of the final interpolating polynomial, which yields numerical approximations for the derivatives of the function at the origin.
 While "this process requires more arithmetic operations than is required in finite difference methods", "the choice of points for function evaluation is not restricted in any way".
 They also show that their method can be applied directly to the solution of linear systems of the Vandermonde type.